Migom Global Corp. Announces the Acquisition of Migom Bank

-NEW YORK, June 29, 2020 - (ACN Newswire) - Migom Global Corp.
-(OTC: MGOM), a US publicly traded company focused on building synergistic ventures in international banking, has notified the SEC of the acquisition of Migom Bank (www.migom.com), an international full-service 'neobank' domiciled and regulated in the small Caribbean state of Commonwealth of Dominica.
+NEW YORK, NY / ACCESSWIRE / June 29, 2020 / Migom Global Corp., (OTC PINK:MGOM) a US publicly traded company focused on building synergistic ventures in international banking, has recently notified the SEC of the acquisition of Migom Bank (www.migom.com), an international full-service "neobank" domiciled and regulated in the small Caribbean state of Commonwealth of Dominica.

 Migom Global Corp. aims to bridge the gaps in international banking by building a network of banks and affiliated businesses to provide seamless integration of traditional regulated banking with new-age financial services and emerging fintech solutions.
 Committed to solving the problem of under-banked businesses and individuals worldwide, the Company recently notified the SEC of the acquisition of 100% of the shares of Migom Bank, a full-service global bank for the digital age that is available to customers across a variety of industries and regions.